 If you haven’t seen these little babies yet, you are in for a real treat!
-Water beads were originally made to fill vases and be decoration, but someone along the way realized what a fabulous sensory activity they made for kids and I can attest that this is true!
-My kids love these beautiful, water-filled marbles and, honestly, so do I.
+Water beads were originally made to fill vases, but some genius along the way realized what a fabulous sensory activity they made for kids.
+We can attest that this is true!
+Our kids love these beautiful, water-filled marbles, and, honestly, so do we.

-I have seen other moms fill water tables with these, which looks like such a good time.
-I usually stick to a large mixing bowl and some cups for scooping and pouring.
-These tools are also really fun to use with the water beads and they add an extra fine motor skills aspect.
+We have seen other mamas fill water tables with these, which looks like such a good time.
+We usually just stick to a large mixing bowl and some cups for scooping and pouring.
+These tools are also really fun to use with the water beads, and they add an extra fine motor skills aspect.

-Just a note, these are not for eating and are a choking hazard.
-Supervise your kids well and don’t let young babies play with them if you are concerned about the potential risk.
+A quick word of warning: these are not for eating and are a choking hazard.
+Supervise your kids well, and don’t let your younger kids play with them if you are concerned about the potential risk.

 - Mixing bowl, water table, kiddie pool, whatever brings you the most joy!